Lisbon in 2 Days: everything you need to know

 The Jerónimos Monastery| ©Minh TRAN

-After recharging your batteries with some Belém pastries, we will visit the Monument to the Discoveries.
-This impressive building is located near the monastery, right next to the Tagus River.
-The structure, which is over 50 meters high, was built as a tribute to all the adventurers and explorers who shaped the history of Portugal.
-It is a beautiful place to stop for a few minutes to admire and take photos next to the Tagus.
+After refueling with the pastéis de Belém, we’ll visit the Monument to the Discoveries.
+This impressive structure is located near the monastery, right next to the Tagus River.
+Standing over 50 meters tall, it was built as a tribute to all the adventurers and explorers who shaped Portugal’s history.
+It’s a lovely spot to stop for a few minutes to admire the view and take photos by the Tagus.

-As you can see, it is possible to see the main monuments of Lisbon and enjoy the city in 48 hours.
-The last stop on this itinerary will be at one of Lisbon's most famous monuments, the Tower of Belém.
-This tower juts out into the river and was built to serve as a fort and lighthouse.
+As you can see, it’s possible to see Lisbon’s main monuments and enjoy the city in 48 hours.
+The final stop on this itinerary will be at one of Lisbon’s most famous landmarks, the Belém Tower.
+This tower juts out into the river and was built to serve as both a fortress and a lighthouse.

-Keep in mind that if you buy your ticket for the Belém Tower, you can visit the inside to see its dungeons and climb to the top to enjoy the views.
-The price to access the interior is approximately €19.
+Keep in mind that if you buy a ticket for the Belém Tower, you can tour the interior to see its dungeons and climb to the top to take in the views.
+The price for access to the interior is approximately €19.

-When you leave, it is advisable to sit down for a few minutes and wait for the sunset.
-The waters of the river bathed in the light of the setting sun are the best possible image to bid farewell to Lisbon.
+Upon leaving, it’s advisable to sit for a few minutes and wait for sunset.
+The river’s waters bathed in the setting sun’s light offer the best possible scene to bid farewell to Lisbon.

 Book tickets for the Belém Tower